-Outcomes: (a) The teacher was barred from involvement with the awarding body's examinations and assessments for a period of two years.
+- Outcomes: (a) The teacher was barred from involvement with the awarding body's examinations and assessments for a period of two years. - (b) Other awarding bodies were informed of the decision.

 GCE Design and Technology

 The head of a centre reported that it had been discovered that a teacher had enhanced the coursework of some candidates in the moderation sample.
 Some other candidates who were not part of the sample had been given far higher marks than the coursework justified.